 Ideas & Inspiration

-Add more to the season’s display of color with hardy perennials.
-When you plant vibrant perennials in fall, they’re a cost-effective investment.
-They return season after season, whether in containers, a window box or under your mailbox.
+Add more to your landscape's display of autumn color with hardy perennials.
+When you plant vibrant perennials in late summer and fall, they’re a cost-effective investment.
+They return year after year, whether in containers, a window box or under your mailbox.

-They’re also low-maintenance.
-These low-water perennials can tolerate drought and attract pollinators to your garden — but not deer or rabbits.
+Perennials are also low-maintenance.
+Many are low-water perennials that can tolerate drought and attract pollinators to your garden — but not deer or rabbits.

 Fall is huge for decorating your outdoor space, and that includes plants and flowers.
-Bring bursts of orange, yellow and red, along with contrasting purple and white, to your area.
+Bring bursts of orange, yellow and red, along with contrasting purple and white, to your flower bed.
+In spring, summer and fall, stretch creatively and pair hardy perennials with annuals like marigolds, zinnias, impatiens and lantana.

-Also called echinacea, these beauties need very little to thrive.
+Coneflower, also called echinacea, need very little to thrive.
 Just plant where they will get six or more hours of sun and mulch to keep them moist during dry periods.
 Another plus: Coneflower forms clumps that can be divided after a few years.
 Look for fall flowers in yellow or warm up your garden with red or orange.

 Plant coneflower in fall and you’ll surely see birds nipping at their nectar.
 Leave the dried seed heads after frost so birds can feed on them through winter.

-Aim for salvias that carry the perennial tag in your local The Home Depot Garden Center because many come in annual varieties, too.
-Plant in part sun to light shade.
+Aim for salvias that specify 'perennial' in the description because many come in annual varieties, too.
+Plant in part sun to light shade on the edge of the border so you can deadhead spent blooms as needed.
+Salvias are pollinator magnets, too.

 This hardy perennial is daisy-like in appearance and boasts a long blooming season.
 Deer seldom nibble on gaillardia.
 Plant in full sun.